it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/ems.rst

 Risks and threats
 &&&&&&&&&&&&&&&&&

-While EMSs are typically dedicated software that carries its own risks, that software generally runs on COTS software and hardware that operate in a networked environment.
+While EMSs are typically dedicated software that carries its own risks, that software generally runs on COTS software and hardware.
 Many risks and threats associated with EMSs are similar to those of other systems running on COTS IT hardware and software, and include:

 * Network connections with other internal systems, some of which may be owned or operated by other organizations or authorities,
 * Security weaknesses in the underlying COTS products, whether hardware or software,